frankshearar/Home/[Spec]-Transitive-Warning-Properties.md

 The current implementation is at https://github.com/NuGet/NuGet.Client/tree/dev-anmishr-p2pnowarn.

 When a warning is generated in restore, it is passed to `RestoreCollectorLogger`.
-The logger then checks if it has the needed information to collect the transitive `NoWarn` properties
+The logger then checks if it has the needed information to collect the transitive `NoWarn` properties i.e. If it has the parent project's `RestoreTargetGraph` and `PackageSpec`.

+if the logger has the needed information, it invokes `TransitiveNoWarnUtils.CreatetransitiveWarningProperties`.
+In that method, for each restore target graphs we seed a queue with the parent project's direct dependencies.
+Then we traverse the closure in Breadth First style to visit each node in the closure.
+If the node is a project then we get the warning properties of the project and then merge them with the warning properties seen along the path taken to reach the node.
+If the node is a package then we see if the path taken to this package has any warning properties applicable to this package.
+If yes, then we intersect that with any warning properties seen on all other paths to the package.
+If the result is an empty then we stop looking for that package because, we have 1 path with no `Nowarn` and thus it does not matter what other paths have since the warnings from the package will have at least one path for it's warnings.

+The resulting collections are stored as a `Dictionary<string, HashSet<NuGetLogCode>>` resulting in a quick look up of a package ID to `NoWarn` Set of `NuGetLogCode`.

+Once the resulting collection is generated, the same collection is used for all the other warnings generated as part of the restore.

+## Open Questions

+1. Turn off transitive `NoWarn` -

+2. Transitive `WarningsAsErrors` -